haojun141/haojun141/README.md

 # Hi 👋 My name is Haojun

-## Computer Science student
+## Computer Science graduate

-I am studying at the University of London (BSc CS) student.
+I am a graduate of the University of London (BSc CS) student.
 I have been programming for more than 3 years now.
 I am currently focusing on web dev with [React.js](https://reactjs.org/) and [Vue.js](https://vuejs.org/) and some designing stuff too.

 - 🌍 I'm based in Singapore
 - 📝 Visit my [website](https://haojunwebdev.tech)